gravitational/teleport/examples/chart/teleport-cluster/README.md

 See https://goteleport.com/docs/kubernetes-access/helm/guides/ for guides on setting up HA Teleport clusters in EKS or GKE, plus a more comprehensive chart reference.

+## Contributing to the chart

+Please read [CONTRIBUTING.md](../CONTRIBUTING.md) before raising a pull request to this chart.